Making movies. Enjoying movies. Remembering movies.

 The lobby was rather small, with the snack bar located straight ahead as patrons entered the front doors.
 The most unfortunate design of the theatre was the restroom.
 For a theatre with 700 seats, the bathroom could only accommodate very few people with full bladders.

 Once the South Coast Plaza was split into two theatres, the South Coast Plaza II was eventually renamed the “Theatre III.”
-(Though we haven’t found information as of yet, it is possible that the 70mm/35mm projectors were moved from the original South Coast into this newer theatre.)

 The Theatre III showed a number of 70mm engagements, especially during the 1980s, and usually to a packed house.
 This theatre showcased the exclusive Orange County engagement of "Days Of Heaven" (1978).
 Some personal memories include seeing “Close Encounters Of The Third Kind” (1977) and being startled by John Williams’ crashing score in the opening credits of the film.
 Good memories were created from the 70mm run of "Ladyhawke" (1985), with its cool yet out of place rock score.
 Seeing James Cameron’s “Aliens” (1986) was like riding a roller coaster ride with 699 other people watching a 70mm print of the film here.
 "Close Encounters" and "Raiders Of The Lost Ark" (1981) were among the theatre's most successful and longest-running engagements.

 Both the South Coast and Theatre III were taken over by the Edwards Cinema Circuit by the 1980s.
 The company upgraded some of the amenities of the theatres with new neon lights and gourmet snacks.
-The theatres were very popular up until Edwards opened up a new 12-screen stadium seat complex nearby.
-The theatres were eventually closed.

-The theatres were demolished in April 2008.
+The theatres were demolished in March 2008 and replaced by a grass median.

 Fox South Coast opening day ad (March 12, 1968)